lightyearvpn/electron-lightyearvpn/README.md

 ## TODOS

-* Build for Windows and MacOS
+* Builds applications for Windows and MacOS
 * Supports Linux.
 * Localization.
 * Auto mode and global mode for shadowsocks connection